nixworks/public/news/2011/01/10/index.md

 ##### Republican
 ### [Former Republican United States House of Representatives Majority Leader Tom DeLay is sentenced to three years in prison for money laundering. ](/news/2011/01/10/former-republican-united-states-house-of-representatives-majority-leader-tom-delay-is-sentenced-to-three-years-in-prison-for-money-launderin.md)
-_Context: money laundering, Majority Leader, House of Representatives, Republican, Tom DeLay_
+_Context: Republican, money laundering, Tom DeLay, House of Representatives, Majority Leader_

 ##### Israel
 ### [More than 150 Israeli university lecturers support a boycott of the University Centre of Samaria in Ariel over concerns of "unbearably harsh conditions" faced by Palestinians living nearby, as well as Ariel being an "illegal settlement" and a roadblock to the establishment of an independent Palestinian state. ](/news/2011/01/10/more-than-150-israeli-university-lecturers-support-a-boycott-of-the-university-centre-of-samaria-in-ariel-over-concerns-of-unbearably-harsh.md)